Meet the Providers

 Dr. Khan and her husband are parents of a beautiful daughter and several fur-children.
 Outside of work, she enjoys spending time with family and friends, and she loves to dance.

 A native of Minneapolis, Minnesota, Dr. Adrienne Zertuche attended Emory College and graduated as a Phi Beta Kappa with a bachelor’s degree in anthropology, human biology, and sociology.
-She then earned her medical degree from Emory University School of Medicine and her master’s degree in public health from the Rollins School of Public Health at Emory.
-Dr. Zertuche completed her residency training with Emory’s Department of Gynecology and Obstetrics.
-While training at Emory, Dr. Zertuche received several awards, including the Dr. Luella Klein Award (for leadership in seeking to benefit women’s health), Outstanding Clinical Service in Obstetrics, Excellence in Teaching, and Excellence in Research.
+She then earned her medical degree from the Emory School of Medicine and her master’s degree in public health from the Rollins School of Public Health, before she completed her residency training with the Emory Department of Gynecology and Obstetrics.

 Courtney is from southern Wisconsin.
 She graduated from Emory University with a BA in English.
 After working in retail management, she returned to Emory University to attend the physician assistant program.
 She received a master of medical science and is a certified physician assistant.
 She has enjoyed 23 years of practice at Atlanta Women’s Healthcare.